GanapathySubramaniam/LANGCHAIN_OVERVIEW/README.md

 - 🎭 Creative writing assistants with factual grounding
 - 🔬 Research aids for literature review and hypothesis generation

-## 🤝 Contributing

-We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit pull requests, report issues, or request features.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 🙏 Acknowledgements